jchitpin/thinkdeck/README.md

 ## Features

 1. Full-sized key switches/keycaps in a 40% ortho layout.
-2. Sturdy panel mounted I/O ports for a (i) micro B, (ii) full-sized HDMI, and (iii) USB A 2.0 for connecting a wireless mouse or flash drive.
+2. Panel mounted I/O ports for (i) micro B charging, (ii) HDMI display, and (iii) USB A 2.0 port.
-3. Display with a capacitive touch screen.
+3. Capactive touch screen display.
 4. Visible LED indicators for battery management status (from the PowerBoost 1000C).
-5. Power switch is protected inside the case to prevent accidentally powering on/off the device.
+5. Power switch enclosed within the case to prevent accidental power toggling.
 6. Dimensions are 232x98x55mm (L x W x H).

-## Design compromises
+## Design comprises compared to the original Penkesu

 1. Several millimetres longer in all dimensions compared to the original Penkesu.
-2. Display is relatively small because most of the electronics are enclosed in the top chassis.
+2. Display is relatively small because most electronics are enclosed in the top chassis.
 3. No 3.5mm headphone jack.
 Bluetooth audio required unless connected to a monitor via HDMI.
 4. No trackpoint. :(
 5. Kickstand required to prevent the device from tipping onto the screen at a normal viewing angle.